 Just as with the other nearby towns, there is plenty to see and do in and near Camogli, especially in high season.
 It’s not only a beautiful vacation town, but also a great base for exploring the Portofino Peninsula (hiking and/or by boat).
 Here you can find the best deals for Camogli accommodation.

 Manarola is one of the five Cinque Terre villages and if I were to visit just one town there, this would be it.
 With colored houses leaning against a mountain overlooking the Mediterranean, Manarola is as picturesque in reality as it is in the pictures.

-It’s also the liveliest town in Cinque Terre and as I already said in my guide to visiting Cinque Terre, Manarola is probably the best village for those who want to stay in Cinque Terre itself.
+It’s also the liveliest town in Cinque Terre and as I already said in my guide to the best places to stay in Cinque Terre, Manarola is probably the best village for those who want to stay in Cinque Terre itself.

-We only visited Manarola shortly, for sunset, and despite it being very busy, it was one of the most special experiences in Cinque Terre.
-We had dinner at restaurant Nesun Dorma and it became one of my favourites spots for sunset.
+We only visited Manarola shortly, for sunset, and despite it being very busy, it was one of the most special experiences of our day in Cinque Terre.
+We had dinner at the restaurant Nesun Dorma and it became one of my favorite spots for sunset.
 Ever.